canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/geo_architecture-client_tier.md

 ### Delivery Model

 The delivery model will most likely be dictated by the type of data being interacted with.
 Desktop based clients will be able to leverage a mix of data sources through the client interface, as most tools have the ability to ingest a mix of data sources.
 Web based interfaces necessarily operate through a web browser, and as such rely more on data that can be exposed through other services.
-These services can be operating through a variety of models (SaaS, IaaS, on-prem, etc) as long as they provide an accessible interface to the client application.
+These services can be operating through a variety of models (SaaS, IaaS, on-premise, etc) as long as they provide an accessible interface to the client application.

 ## Development Requirements